The Da Vinci Code (2006)

 Nate’s Grade: C-

-Posted on May 19, 2006, in 2006 Movies and tagged akiva goldsman, art, audrey tatou, bad movies, book, christianity, ian mckellen, jean reno, mystery, paul bettany, ron howard, thriller, tom hanks.
+Posted on May 19, 2006, in 2006 Movies and tagged akiva goldsman, art, audrey tatou, book, christianity, ian mckellen, jean reno, mystery, paul bettany, ron howard, thriller, tom hanks.
 Bookmark the permalink.
 Leave a comment.